A Publication of Churches Under Christ Ministry

 Ephesians presents the local church.
 Chapters 1-3 are about the heavenly calling of the church and are doctrinal.
 Chapters 4-6 are about the earthly conduct of a church and are practical.
 Believers and churches sit in heavenly places in Christ Jesus as they walk on the earth where they are to do God’s work in the family, on the job, in the church, and in the world.
 Click here to go to more detailed studies on the doctrine of the church from Ephesians and other books in the Bible.
 They are to walk in the spirit (See, for example, Galatians 5).

 Again, a believer and a church are to be connected to Christ who is the head.
 A church is “his body, the fullness of him that filleth all in all (23).”
-He made us to “sit together in heavenly places in Christ Jesus” while we walk on the earth as new creatures indwelt and led by the Holy Spirit, doing His work instructed by the Word of God as led by the Spirit of God..
+He made believers to “sit together in heavenly places in Christ Jesus” while they walk on the earth as new creatures indwelt and led by the Holy Spirit, doing His work as instructed by the Word of God.

 Again, Christ desires to be the only head of His churches.
 Ephesians 1:22 “And hath put all things under his feet, and gave him to be the head over all things to the church.”
 Colossians 1:18 “And he is the head of the body, the church: who is the beginning, the firstborn from the dead; that in all things he might have the preeminence.”

-The Bible has much more to say, but I believe that is enough for our purposes.
-That describes the church as a spiritual entity or body built by the Lord Jesus Christ over whom Christ is to be the head in all things.
+The Bible has much more to say, but that is enough to establish Bible precept, which describes the church as a spiritual entity or body built by the Lord Jesus Christ, over whom Christ is to be the Head in all things.
 See, for example, Ephesians 4 and 1 Corinthians 12 for more on the spiritual and eternal organism or body which is the local church.

-A church can choose to be what God wants it to be, an eternal spiritual entity under God only.
-Or a church can choose to be a temporal earthly entity such as a 501c3 corporation under both God and man or under man only.
-God allows churches the choice.
+God allows churches a choice.
+A church can choose to be what God wants it to be, an eternal spiritual entity under God only; or a church can choose to be a temporal earthly entity such as a 501c3 corporation under both God and man or under man only.